Table of Contents

 Orchid House, herbal gardens, bamboo collection, palm collection and rose garden are some of the interesting corners of the garden.
 The orchid house has an interesting collection of orchids numbering many hundreds.
 Here, one can see the beautiful flowers of orchids throughout the year, due to the very suitable weather for orchids.

 How to go to Peradeniya botanical garden

-Kandy is an all-around tourist attraction in Sri Lanka as well as a popular place for trekking in Kandy.
+Kandy is an all-around tourist attraction in Sri Lanka as well as a popular place for trekking in Sri Lanka.
 Whether you are interested in culture, history, or nature you get something to enjoy here.
 Kandy is the only city, which is bestowed with a rainforest within its border.
 Udawattakele is a valuable asset of Kandy city and heaven for nature lovers.
-Udawattakele helps the city to keep the balance between natures and history.
+Udawattakele helps the city to keep the balance between nature and history.

 The city is endowed with very high rainfall due to the presence of this rainforest within its borders.
-Kandy Lake or better known as “Kiri Muhuda” is largely benefitted by perennial waterways of Udawattakele sanctuary.
-Kandy lies 500 meters above sea level it is one of the reasons for its mild temperature and another reason for its cool climate is the Udawattakele sanctuary because trees and plants of the forest absorb much of the greenhouse gas of the city.
+Kandy Lake or better known as “Kiri Muhuda” largely benefitted from the perennial waterways of Udawattakele sanctuary.
+Kandy lies 500 meters above sea level which is one of the reasons for its mild temperature another reason for its cool climate is the Udawattakele sanctuary because trees and plants in the forest absorb much of the greenhouse gas of the city.